-The control variables included in the estimation, i.e., the motivations and the consumption characteristics, display exciting results.
+The variables included in the estimation related to the psychological motivations for wine consumption display exciting results.
 The motivations for consuming wine are related to the consumers' loyalty to a product.
 We can observe that consumers driven by "taste" are more likely to increase the frequency of consumption which highlights the differentiation of wine when compared to other substitute beverages.

-"Health" concerns, however, tended to reduce the frequency of consumption in Portugal, i.e., health concerns decrease the probability of a consumer to change to a higher frequency.
-This is especially interesting in the Covid-19 context, where we would expect health concerns to change consumer behaviour and patterns.
-In Portugal, this result is consequential in the same way as the variable Fear Covid Crisis.
+The variable Health concerns is not significant for either of the two countries.
+This is a noteworthy result as within a context of a serious public health crisis, such as Covid-19 and the lockdown situation, health concerns related to the frequency of wine consumption have not been detected.
+In other words, this issue is not relevant.

 The "relaxation" variable as a motivation has the expected result.
 For both countries, it shows that the higher a consumer values relaxation as a reason to drink wine, the more likely they are to increase the frequency of consumption.
 This result may have two interpretations.

 Wine is a good that generates a feeling of relaxation among consumers and the lockdown experience with social distancing, isolation and feelings of uncertainty drove consumers to increase the search for relaxing factors, such as drinking wine.